island-is/island.is/apps/financial-aid/README.md

-# Financial aid system for Samband Sveitarfélaga
+# Financial Aid System for Samband Sveitarfélaga

 This is the financial aid system created for Samband Sveitarfélaga by Kolibri.